Energy Efficiency Trends in Canada

 |Energy intensity per capita||Energy intensity per GDP|

-One of the greatest sources of energy is the energy we save.
-We isolate and track the amount of energy saved through energy efficiency by identifying and measuring the other factors impacting energy use.
+We isolate and track the amount of energy saved through energy efficiency by identifying and measuring the other factors that have an impact on energy use.
 These include:

-- The activity effect is the increase in energy use due to the growth in the economy.
-Over the 1990-2015 period, the activity effect was 4,238.5 PJ, with a corresponding 224.8-Mt increase in GHG emissions.
+- The activity effect is the increase in energy use due to economic growth.
+Over the 1990–2016 period, the activity effect was 4,304.4 PJ, with a corresponding 227.5-Mt increase in GHG emissions.

 - The structure effect is how the changing make-up of the economy influences energy use.
-For example, some industries may have growth subsectors that are more-or-less energy intensive than others.
-Over the 1990-2015 period, the economy moved toward less energy intensive industries, reducing energy demand by 722.4 PJ and GHG emissions by 29.3 Mt.
+For example, some industries may have growth subsectors that are more, or less, energy-intensive than others.
+Over the 1990–2016 period, less energy-intensive industries became more prevalent in the Canadian economy, reducing energy demand by 683.5 PJ and GHG emissions by 28.1 Mt.

 - The weather effect measures the impact of hotter or colder temperatures over time on energy use.
-In 2015, the winter was colder than in 1990 and the summer was a little warmer, resulting in a net energy use increase of 5.7 PJ and a 0.2-Mt increase in GHG emissions.
+In 2016, the winter was warmer than in 1990 and the summer was hotter, resulting in a net energy use decrease of 22.0 PJ and 0.9 Mt fewer GHG emissions.

-- The service level effect measures the uptake of equipment at home or in businesses.
-As the economy became more digital, the service level (or penetration of equipment of all types) resulted in increased energy use of 176.7 PJ and increased GHG emissions of 7.7 Mt.
+- The service level effect measures the increased use of equipment in homes and businesses.
+As the economy has become more digital, energy use has increased both at home and at work.
+The service level resulted in increased energy use of 173.5 PJ and increased GHG emissions of 7.5 Mt.

-The energy efficiency effect is the balance of the total change in energy use over time (1990-2015) less the impact of the identified factors above.
-As a result, in 2015 compared to 1990, the economy realized 1,766.1 PJ of energy savings and avoided 94.8 Mt of GHG emissions.
+- The energy efficiency effect is the balance of the total change in energy use over time (1990–2016) less the impact of the identified factors above.
+In 2016, the economy realized 2,089.9 PJ of energy savings and avoided 112.1 Mt of GHG emissions resulting from all energy efficiency measures since 1990.

-Steady increases in activity and, to a lesser degree, service level contributed most to increases in energy use.
-The structure effect resulting from a shift in production toward industries that are less energy-intensive resulted in a decrease of energy use especially from 2005.
-Steady energy efficiency improvement has been observed from 1990.
-However, this improvement has slowed down between 2009 and 2012.
-This could be attributable to the effects of the 2009 recession, when the industrial sector significantly lagged behind all other sectors in energy efficiency improvement.
+Steady increases in activity and, to a lesser degree, service level contributed the most to increased energy use.
+The structure effect resulting from a shift in production toward industries that are less energy-intensive (financial, commercial and service industries) resulted in a decrease of energy use especially from 2005.

 |Activity effect||Structure effect||Weather effect||Service level effect||Energy efficiency effect||Other|

-Without significant ongoing improvements in energy efficiency in end-use sectors, energy use would have increased 55% between 1990 and 2015 instead of 30%.
-These energy savings of 1,776.1 PJ are equivalent to the energy use of about 39 million cars in 2015.
+Without significant ongoing improvements in energy efficiency in end-use sectors, energy use would have increased 56% between 1990 and 2016 instead of 26%.
+Energy savings of 2,089.9 PJ are equivalent to the energy use of about 43 million passenger vehicles in 2016.

-Final energy demand with and without energy efficiency improvements, 1990-2015
+Final energy use, with and without energy efficiency improvements, 1990-2016

 |Energy use without energy efficiency improvements||Energy use with energy efficiency improvements|